muke5hy/oldBlog/content/article/2015-11-03-disabling-put-post-delete-Django-Rest-Framework-BrowsableAPI.markdown

 If you are building a Rest Full Service in Django then you must be familiar with Django-Rest-Framework AKA DRF.
 DRF helps you to build API with very less code footprint.

-DRF has BrowsableAPI which gives a frontend to view API and do some test, by using this you can do GET/PUT/POST/DELETE etc in your browser.
+DRF has BrowsableAPI which gives a front-end to view API and do some test, by using this you can do GET/PUT/POST/DELETE etc in your browser.
 Hence you do not require script or POSTMAN/CURL to test.
-Although these feature is very usefull on development server but for the prodcution you really do not want the PUT/POST/DELETE actions.
+Although these feature is very useful on development server but for the production you really do not want the PUT/POST/DELETE actions.

 To disable these action we need to extend BrowsableAPIRenderer and change the `display_edit_forms` and `delete_form` to False.
 Lets create a file `BrowsableAPIRendererGet` some where in your project where you place common files or tools.
 I keep them in base.lib package, so create `base/lib/BrowsableAPIRenderer.py`.